LaunchDarkly vocabulary

 Member

-A member or account member is a person who uses LaunchDarkly at your organization.
+is a person who uses LaunchDarkly at your organization.
 These people work at your organization or have access rights to your organization's LaunchDarkly environment for another reason, such as contractors or part-time employees.

-To learn more, read LaunchDarkly account members.
+To learn more, read Account members.

 Metric